tensorchord/envd-docs/docs/index.md

   - icon: ☁️
     title: Local & cloud
     details: envd integrates seamlessly with Docker so that you can easily share, version, and publish `envd` environments with Docker Hub or any other OCI image registries.
-  - icon: 🔁
-    title: Repeatable builds & reproducible results
-    details: You can reproduce the same dev environment on your laptop, public cloud VMs, or Docker containers, without any change in setup.
 ---

 <VPTeamPage>